 As part of any action approving an application, the Executive Officer may prescribe conditions of the approval that contain special limitations, recordkeeping and reporting requirements, and operational conditions that the Executive Officer determines should apply to the innovative method.
 If the Executive Officer determines the application will not be approved, and the applicant will be notified in writing and the basis for the disapproval shall be identified.

 Recordkeeping and Reporting.
 Each applicant that receives approval for an innovative method must maintain records identifying each facility at which it produces crude oil for sale in California under the approved innovative method.
-For each such facility, the applicant must report quarterly (through a Project Report) and maintain records for at least ten years showing:
+For each such facility, the regulated entity must report quarterly or annually (through a Project Report); a regulated entity electing to report annually is required to submit its annual Project Report to CARB for the previous compliance year by April 30 of each year.
+Records of each such facility must be maintained for at least ten years showing:

 The volume (barrels) of crude oil produced or transported using the approved innovative method and the crude name(s) under which it is marketed.